Ben10164/CPSC-351/Unit_1.md

 1. a bab b
 2. a bab bab b

-The "pump"ing part is the bab's, in between the a and b
+The *pump*ing part is the bab's, in between the a and b

 * S = aa bab baab
   * x = aa